cypress-io/circleci-orb/CONTRIBUTING.md

 There are scripts for creating namespace, orbs, etc in the `package.json`.
 They all start with an `orb:` prefix, use `npm run` to view them.
 Usually you need to only run `npm run orb:publish` to publish a new version of the orb.

+## Examples

+The more examples, the better.
+All examples in `docs/examples.md` are generated automatically from `src/orb.yml` source code via `npm run docs`.
+To make sure the examples referenced from the [README.md](README.md) list are correct, the list of links is checked in [scripts/examples.ts](scripts/examples.ts) file.

 ## Publishing

 To see existing orbs: